Almost no motorcycle release in 2019 made me as excited, or gave me as much anticipation to ride, as the Honda CBR650R.

 A lot has been said about engine styles, v-twins vs triples vs inline fours.
 But I don’t think you can just say “I prefer one over the other”.

-For example, I love a Ducati’s high-revving V-twin, but don’t love a big cruiser’s lumpier v-twin.
-Similarly, I love the parallel-twin in the Triumph Scrambler and go berserk for the inline-four of a Yamaha R1.
+For example, I love a Ducati’s high-revving V-twin, but a big cruiser’s lumpier low-revving v-twin doesn’t really tickle me.
+Similarly, I really like the parallel-twin in the Triumph Scrambler and go berserk for the inline-four of a Yamaha R1.

 Others will say differently.
 And that’s fine.
 But what I think is important is to judge each motor on its own merits: power, feeling, and sound, without writing off a whole category of motors.

 Honda’s inline-four engines sound different from the moment you turn them on.
 The four-cylinder purr isn’t there; it’s more of a subdued chortle.
 It is lightly teasing you, waiting for you to grab the throttle and wring it.
 And because this isn’t a 1000 cc motorcycle, wring it is exactly what you’re going to do.

 There is a unique mechanical scream that Honda motorcycles produce when you grab the throttle and wind it up high.
 All four-cylinder motorcycles do, but Honda’s character is controlled and yet outraged.
 This is especially so on the superbikes, and especially so with a tuned aftermarket exhaust.

 Being able to take the CBR650R up to 12,000 rpm, and to do so at road-legal speeds thanks to the gearing, is an extra blessing.
 On a gentle curve, holding the throttle wide open, sitting slightly askance with my head and back in the breeze as I peer through the long turn and listening to the roar I often wonder: will electric motorcycles deliver on this feeling?
 I haven’t found one yet.
 But Honda, with four cylinders and internal combustion, can still deliver a feeling that’s 100% electric.